 St. Paul, MN

-To register for the course: please download a registration form and course announcement or contact Jason Husveth at email@example.com for more information and a registration form.
-This course is accredited as 12 hours of continuing education credit towards BWSR’s Minnesota Wetland Professional Certification Program.
+Please download a registration form and course announcement or contact Jason Husveth at firstname.lastname@example.org for more information and a registration form.
+This course is accredited as 18 hours of continuing education credit towards BWSR’s Minnesota Wetland Professional Certification Program.